-Representing and defending the general interests of Swiss citizens living abroad before the Swiss authorities and with the public at home.
+Supporting and defending the interests of Swiss citizens living abroad before the Swiss authorities and public.

 The OSA is recognised by the authorities, the media and the public in Switzerland as the representative organisation of the Swiss Abroad.

 The OSA is strongly committed to improving the legal status of Swiss citizens living abroad.
 It has successfully opposed the dismantling of the optional old-age and disablement insurance (AHV/IV) on several occasions.
 Other significant achievements have been the introduction of the right to vote by mail in federal matters in 1992 and most recently, the OSA has been involved in the creation of the ‘Swiss Abroad Act’ – a one-stop-shop in federal Bern concerning all matters relating to Swiss Abroad, consolidating the interests of the growing Swiss diaspora.
 This Act is important to Swiss citizens living abroad because it clearly defines their rights and responsibilities, as well as the obligations that the federal government has towards the Swiss Abroad.
 The new legislation has become law in November 2015.

 Since 2008, as a result of worldwide changes in the banking industry, many Swiss Abroad today are faced with Swiss banks cancelling accounts, which in many instances were held for many years.
 The OSA strongly believes that this is unfair and discriminatory.